 Teaching methods could include readings, facilitated discussion boards, videos, narrated presentations, group and individual exercises.
 You will be interacting with your classmates and your instructor each week.

-Details are provided at the start of the course.
-A pre-course email with information on the course will be sent prior to the course start date.
 Courses are activated in Avenue to Learn 3 days prior to course start date.

 Considerations for Taking an Online Class